-According to the IEC 60664.3 standard, the pollution degree is divided into four major categories:
+According to the IEC 60947-1 standard, the pollution degree is divided into four major categories:

-- Pollution degree 4: There is a persistent conductivity, which is caused by the excess of humidity and dust contamination.
+- Pollution degree 4: There is persistent conductivity, which is caused by the excess of humidity and dust contamination.
 External conditions, such as rain or snowfall, can lead to pollution degree 4 and result in persistent conductivity.

+Also, heaters and fans will avoid contamination.
+The continuous energizing or application of heat is highly preferred for cases in which equipment is operated without interruption.
+Continuous energizing also avoids excess cooling, so condensation won’t occur.
 Furthermore, pollution degree 3 is avoided with the use of the appropriate enclosures.
-These enclosers limit external environmental factors such as moisture.
+These enclosures limit external environmental factors such as moisture.

 Typically, a single level of insulation is preferred for the electronic circuits that are not accessible.
 However, we prefer the use of double level insulation for protection against hazardous voltage.
 Several rules must be followed to implement a double-level insulation system.

-The insulation barriers are necessary for circuits that fall under safety extra-low voltage (SELV) standards.
-The user-touchable voltage or safety extra-low voltage (SELV) systems are termed as an electrical system in which the voltage cannot exceed a permissible value under normal conditions that are defined under IEC and EN 60335 standards.
+The insulation barriers are necessary for circuits that fall under Safety Extra-Low Voltage (SELV) standards.
+The user-touchable voltage or SELV systems are termed as an electrical system in which the voltage cannot exceed a permissible value under normal conditions as per IEC and EN 60335 standards.
 These SELV voltages must be non-hazardous.
-These SELV circuits operate at low power and logic levels, such as ±3.3 to ±24 VDC.
-Some of the examples of SELV circuits include input/output connectors and cables that are attached to peripheral devices such as printers and keyboards.
+These SELV circuits operate at low power and logic levels, such as ±3.3 to ±24VDC.
+Some examples of SELV circuits include input/output connectors and cables attached to peripheral devices such as printers and keyboards.

-Classification of Insulation Types
+Classification of insulation types

 - Basic insulation: This provides a single layer of insulation to avoid any harm to the electronic component.

-- Double insulation: This is a combination of functional, basic and supplementary insulation.
+- Double insulation: This is a combination of functional, basic, and supplementary insulation.

 These safety standards help designers to protect the electronic circuit from an abnormal (single-fault) condition.
 Single-fault conditions are avoided by implementing double or reinforced insulation, where a second layer remains for protection.

-Conductive Anodic Filament (CAF) Failure
+Conductive Anodic Filament (CAF) failure

-The degradation of the resin glass interface is a reversible process where the material’s insulation resistance is returned after baking and drying processes.
+The degradation of the resin glass interface is a reversible process where the material’s insulation resistance is returned after the baking and drying processes.
 The second step of actual CAF growth is believed to be irreversible.
 The time required for CAF failure to occur is dependent on test voltage, relative humidity, spacing, temperature rise, and the resin system.

-The degradation of the resin glass interface takes as the PCB behaves like a cell, with the occurrence of the following reaction:
+The degradation of the resin glass interface takes place as the PCB behaves like a cell, with the occurrence of the following reaction: